yyli28/d2mr-assessment-yyli28/research-assessment.md

 5. Find, install, require, and load R packages

-    1. No errors occur when running scripts in a new environment and/or comments sufficiently explain package installation requirements
+    1. No errors occur when running scripts in a new environment
+        1. If packages other than the "class packages" listed on the resources page are used, code to install/require them is included *and commented out*
+        2. When a reader opts-in to installing packages by uncommenting the code, it runs without errors
-    2. Uses more than one function to install/load/require packages
+    2. Uses more than one function to install/load/require packages (including those used in commented code)

         -   [ ] Objective attempt
-        -   [ ] Unique objective attempt
         -   [ ] Objective met
         -   Grader comments:

 6. Use arithmetic, comparison, and logical operators

     1. Uses all three types of operators
     2. Uses multiple operators in data transformation pipelines and/or inline R code

         -   [ ] Objective attempt
-        -   [ ] Unique objective attempt
         -   [ ] Objective met
         -   Grader comments:

 7. Parse and define functions and arguments

-    1. Defines at least one function with at least one argument
+    1. Defines at least one function with at least one argument in code chunks or sourced scripts
-    2. Runs without error and produces expected output in at least 2 contexts
+    2. User-defined function(s) run(s) without error and produces expected output in at least 2 contexts
     3. Functions are well-documented with comments

         -   [ ] Objective attempt
-        -   [ ] Unique objective attempt
         -   [ ] Objective met
         -   Grader comments: